Amos Chapter Eight

 Without their religious festivals, the people had no hope much like the loss of an only son in a family.
 The bitter day refers to the fact that they were going to be taken into exile.

-'The days are coming,' declares the Sovereign Lord, 'when I will send a famine through the land - not a famine of food or a thirst for water, but a famine of hearing the words of the Lord.
-People will stagger from sea to sea and wander from north to east, searching for the word of the Lord, but they will not find it.'
+"The time is coming," says Adonai ELOHIM, "when I will send famine over the land, not a famine of bread or a thirst for water, but of hearing the words of ADONAI.
+People will stagger from sea to sea and from north to east, running back and forth, seeking the word of ADONAI; but they will not find it.

 This passage speaks of the four hundred year period between the Old and New Testament.
 During that time, there were no more prophets sent to Israel.
 Going from north to east is a symbol of going away from the presence of God.

-'In that day the lovely young women and strong young men will faint because of thirst.
-Those who swear by the sin of Samaria - who say, "As surely as your God lives, Dan," or "As surely as the god of Beersheba lives" - they will fall, never to rise again.'
+When that time comes, young women and men will faint from thirst.
+Those who swear by the sin of Shomron, who say, 'As your god, Dan, lives,' and, 'As the way of Be'er-Sheva lives' - they will fall and never get up again."

 During that time of silence, those who trusted in the false gods would perish.
 This is much the same as what happened with Israel in the wilderness when they disobeyed God and would not seize the promised land.